lquqpgqr/e-tuition/README.md

 React(front-end) C#(backend) and MSSQL(database)

 Required Softwares to run the project:

-Microsoft Visual Studio, Microsoft SQL Server Management Studio.
+Microsoft Visual Studio, Microsoft SQL Server Management Studio, NPM.
 The Sql server needs to run in 'SQL Server Authentication' mode, with appropriate port settings.

 Then Database should be created using 'database.txt' file.

+Run 'npm install' in the 'e-tuition/' and 'e-tuition/e-tuition/ClientApp/' folder to install the node modules.

 Then the e-tuition.sln file should be run.

 Project Features:

 There is an home section for teacher and students.
 They can signup/signin separately from home.
 A teacher can create courses and supply materials in each course.